Context & status

 The terms and labels chosen for states should be used consistently.
 Labels are textual descriptions of the respective status.
-They should be used whenever there is enough space available or additional clarification is neccessary.
+They should be used whenever there is enough space available or when additional clarification is necessary.

-- Always use the same icon, color and text together.
+- Always use the same icon, color and text in combination.